ISISComputingGroup/ibex_developers_manual/IOC-Finishing-Touches.md

 ## 11. Add IOC to EPICS hardware list

 Once the IOC is reviewed and tested with hardware, [add it to the EPICS hardware list](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Add-ioc-to-epics-hardware-list)

+## 12. Initialising Setpoints

+*TRIAL* remove when someone has tried.
+Setpoint pvs should have undefined field be initialised using `field("UDFS", NO_ALARM)` this means that they can have alarm sensitive borders but will not alarm if they have never been set.